refraction-networking/Metis/README.md

 but basically, the only things you'll see a browser produce is a `GET http://site.com/ HTTP/1.1` for HTTP requests, and a `CONNECT site.com:443 HTTP/1.1` for TLS https://en.wikipedia.org/wiki/Proxy_server#Implementations_of_proxies

+# Notes 10/2:

+1) If I get a GET request, close clientConn when?
+While clientConn is open (while it doesn't throw an error), response = http.defaultTransport(request).
+Forward response to client.
+2) If I get a CONNECT request, it might be followed by an SSL handshake.
+Assuming the http parsing logic is right after accept(), stop parsing incoming msgs as HTTP right after you get a CONNECT and send the 200 OK.
+Switch to byte copying from then on, copy bytes from clientConn to remoteConn which you create using net.Dial.
+3) Close CONNECT clientConn when?
+4) accept() should return a socket sock.
+5) TODO: replace goproxy with sergey's DualStream function from forward_proxy.
+6) Basically, the code I had at first is what should happen for GET requests.
+The code I have now should happen for CONNECTs.
+Excpet that I should replace goproxy with DualStream.